-Taking the Stage 2.0 is shaped by a series of theatre residencies designed to join the forces of five progressive Ukrainian theatrical companies with the leading lights of a new generation of British stage directorial talent.
-This close collaboration promises to deliver greater international theatrical exposure for both sides, encouraging further cultural and professional exchange and development certain to enrich both traditions.
+In 2019 Taking the Stage 2.0 was shaped by a series of theatre residencies designed to join the forces of five progressive Ukrainian theatrical companies with the leading lights of a new generation of British stage directorial talent.
+This close collaboration promised to deliver greater international theatrical exposure for both sides, encouraging further cultural and professional exchange and development certain to enrich both traditions.

-The British Council Arts Team have developed the programme with extensive input from the team at GOGOLFEST and with support from the five participating Ukrainian theatres: National Academic Drama Theatre – Ivano-Frankivsk, Neft Theatre & Parade-Fest – Kharkiv, Theatre on the Left Bank - Kyiv, Wild Theatre - Kyiv, Dakh Centre for Contemporary Art - Kyiv.
+The British Council Arts Team developed the programme with extensive input from the team at GOGOLFEST and with support from the five participating Ukrainian theatres: National Academic Drama Theatre – Ivano-Frankivsk, Neft Theatre & Parade-Fest – Kharkiv, Theatre on the Left Bank – Kyiv, Theatromania – Mariupol, Dakh Centre for Contemporary Art – Kyiv.

 Between 2015-2018, the Taking the Stage programme worked to identify Ukrainian theatres and directors ready to test the boundaries of traditional theatre.
 The programme assisted them in putting their talent to work in the production of original, professionally produced and socially relevant performances on the Ukrainian stage guided by leading theatre practitioners from Great Britain.
 As a result, over these four years, we have seen: